check-spelling-sandbox/Codeberg-org/Imprint.md

 For other issues, please contact us at the address provided in the imprint below.

-## Impressum nach §5 TMG (Imprint according to German Law)
+## Impressum nach §5 DDG (Imprint according to German Law)

 An Impressum (Latin _impressum_, usually translated to _"Imprint"_ in analogy to the printer's imprint according to UK law) is the legally mandated statement of the ownership and authorship of a document, which must be included in books, newspapers, magazines and websites published in Germany and certain other German-speaking countries, such as Austria and Switzerland.
-The Telemediengesetz (TMG, _"Telemedia Act"_) mandates an Impressum, ours you find here:
+The Digitale-Dienste-Gesetz (DDG, _"Digital Services Act"_) mandates an Impressum, ours you find here:

 > Codeberg e.V.
 > Arminiusstraße 2 - 4